dB-SPL/fldigiTAK/README.md

 My takprotobuf library as well as the Untangle module for parsing XML are also required in addition to the pyfldigi module for controlling Fldigi.

 ## Usage
 Launch Fldigi, then run `send.py` to send traffic from the clients over the radio.

 The `recv()` function in `recv.py` will return a list containing any CoT traffic Fldigi has received.
 The messages are encoded as TAK protobufs, and can be sent directly to a client via UDP or broadcast to all clients on UDP port 4242.

+## To Do
+Depending on your use case, processing received traffic should probably be included in the async loop.
+I'm just not terribly familiar with asyncio.

+If you have an idea for improvement, feel free to submit a pull request.

 ### Attribution
 Uses Fldigi, the fast, light, digital modem: http://www.w1hkj.com/